-In the calculation of the NH_3 emission of dairy cattle housings an increase in emission per animal place from 11.0 kg NH_3 in 2001 to 13.0 kg in the measurement period 2007-2012 is assumed.
-By relating the emission factor for other cattle to that of dairy cows this means that for other cattle a comparable development has taken place in which the emission has increased over time.
+In the calculation of the NH3 emission of dairy cattle housings an increase in emission per animal place from 11.0 kg NH3 in 2001 to 13.0 kg in the measurement period 2007-2012 is assumed.
+By relating the emission factor for other cattle to that of dairy cows, the emission factor of other cattle increases as well.